Privacy Policy

 Changes to this policy

 We may change this policy by uploading a revised policy onto the website.
 The change will apply from the date that we upload the revised policy.
-We will notify registered Iwi members of any changes to this Privacy Policy.
+If changes affect how we treat personal information provided by registered iwi members we will notify registered Iwi members of these changes.

 What personal information we collect

-If you use the website we may collect basic information about you (name, email address) in order to provide you with the services you’ve requested, e.g. to be added to a mailing list.
+If you ask to join our mailing list, or make an inquiry through the website Contact Us form, we collect basic information about you (name, email address) in order to provide you with the services you’ve requested, e.g. to be added to a mailing list.

 How we use your personal information